Prashantkhobragade/Personal-Protective-Equipment/README.md

  **1. Model Ensembling:** Combine multiple trained YOLOv8 models through model ensembling techniques, such as weighted average or non-maximum suppression (NMS), to improve detection accuracy and reduce false positives.

  **2. Hyperparameter Tuning:** Fine-tune the hyperparameters of the YOLOv8 model, such as learning rate, batch size, and number of epochs, to optimize the training process and improve detection accuracy.
+This Model is trained for 50 epochs.

 **3. User Interface:** Develop a user-friendly web or mobile application to visualize the PPE detection results and provide an intuitive interface for users to interact with the model.